BraydenTW/monthfoodplan/README.md

 Please tell me if there are any features that should be added in or any bugs that should be fixed.
 All the feedback helps!

+## New Draggable Mode!!!

+In case you're feeling picky and want to move things around, just drag the days!
+A simple burger icon drag UI makes it easy for you to change it up!

 ## Features

 Below are the awesome features of the software.